kora-projects/kora-docs/mkdocs/blog/en/kora-enterprise-ready-without-universe.md

 A framework abstraction cannot eliminate these realities.
 A good framework should make common work easier without preventing expert access to the underlying system.
 Kora's architecture aligns with that requirement.

-## Framework-Specific Abstractions Should Earn Their Complexity
+## Framework-Specific Abstractions Should Earn Their Complexity { #earn-complexity }

 A useful governance rule is: